clj-kondo/clj-kondo/doc/linters.md

 {:linters {:redundant-declare {:level :off}}}
 ```

-Note: Multiple `declare` statements for the same var (before it's defined) are not considered redundant, as `declare` is idempotent.
+Note: Multiple `declare` statements for the same var are considered redundant.
+Only the first `declare` is necessary.

 ### Redundant format